-Most planning applications, about 90%, are decided by planning officers.
+About 90% of planning applications are decided by planning officers.
 Applications that receive a large number of objections are decided by the Planning and Development Committee.

 Informing and consulting

-When we receive a planning application we inform neighbours in writing.
-We will inform other residents if its felt that the impact may be wider, this is normally for larger developments.
+When we receive a planning application, we inform neighbours in writing.
+We will inform other residents if we feel that the impact may be wider (normally for larger developments).
 This is in accordance with our

-Find out more about the planning system visit Planning Portal
+Find out more about the planning system at the Planning Portal

 Or by email to email@example.com